 In another video, he expands on this point, saying: “I’m not out there beating on people, or committing crimes, or getting arrested, or doing anything; I’m playing a football game at a high level and I got excited.”

 Sherman’s making two points.
 First, that there was nothing thug-like about his behavior.
 Thugs are violent criminals.
 He’s just playing a game.
 And, second, the term is decidedly racial, applied to him largely because of the color of his skin.
-Meanwhile, hockey players, who are overwhelmingly white, as well as other white athletes, don’t as often get these sorts of labels even if they are physically violent in ways that exceed the demands of their sport.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Meanwhile, hockey players, who are overwhelmingly white, as well as other white athletes, don’t as often get these sorts of labels even if they are physically violent in ways that exceed the demands of their sport.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
+You can follow her on Twitter, Facebook, and Instagram.